New Mexico CNA Registry Guide

 If the certification expired:

 • more than 24 months, you may be reinstated via retesting.
-You must fill in and submit to Prometric the Examination Application form (Option 9).
+You must fill in and submit the Reactivation By Exam Application.
+A letter from your employer is required, listing the following information:

 New Mexico CNA reciprocity